CIS 2210 - Database Management and Design

 It is a list of events, each having a date, a start time, an end time,

-a room, an event name, and count of guests.
+a room designator, an event name, and a count of expected guests.
 As you can see by examining

 is not unique.
 Adding an event number (or an event ID) field would